BlueLucario/CS-465-Project01-Document-Search/README.md

 environment.
 This decision was made after frequent bugs made collaboration difficult.
 A Dockerfile was not made for the React backend server because of the simplicity and wide-adoption of npm.

+- The documents were taken from a [Kaggle dataset](https://www.kaggle.com/datasets/jensenbaxter/10dataset-text-document-classification).
+The dataset is a collection of 1000 newsgroup documents.
+The documents can be modified, removed, or added if desired. **However, you must remember to rebuild the project to apply the changes.**
+If you already have the project running, you must stop the project, rebuild the project, and rerun the project in that order.

+- The frontend is implemented using the Material UI component library.
+This allows for a swift implementation of a clean UI for the project.

 ## Extra Credit